RWilliamsCoding/trumpvsharris/README.md

 #### The Home Page

-The home page of Trump Vs Kamala 2024 displays a hero banner image of an American flag at the top of the page.
-A navigation bar directly below it.
-Then there is a picture of Kamala Harris on the left and Donald Trump on the right.
-With a comparison table in the middle of them highlighting the main key point where each stand.
-In combat sports this is known as Tale Of The Tape.
+The home page of Trump Vs Kamala 2024 displays a logo saying "US Election 2024" with a navigation bar directly beside it.
+Below this is a hero banner image of an American flag.
+Then there is a site purpose instruction below the hero image.
+The main body of the home page is a centered image of trump and harris facing off in front of the washington monument.
+Either side of the image displays pros and cons with links and fact checks.
+I have put Kamala Harris on the left and Donald Trump on the right, mirroring the political side they stand on.

 As I want to keep the site informative but minimalistic in the interest of UX, the last part of the home page will be the footer.
-On the footer it will have links to social media & an audio controller to play some entertaining songs such as the theme music to Rocky.
+On the footer it will have a breaking news scrolling banner and links to social media.

 #### The Donald Trump Page

-The Donald Trump page will feather the same height and width banner but with the TRUMP / VANCE logo.
-The background color will be white and the font will be Blue for Trump and Red for Vance, it will also contain the slogan Make America Great Again, with a solid blue border and a break at the bottom which will include the text 2024 in red.
+The Donald Trump page will have the same logo and nav bar that is displayed across the top of every page for consistency.
+Below this will be the TRUMP / VANCE image logo.
+The background color will be white and the font will be Blue for Trump and Red for Vance, it will also contain the slogan Make America Great Again, with a solid red border and a break at the bottom which will include the text 2024 in blue.
 This is for consistency to what the user would see everywhere else.

-Below the banner will be the same nav bar as the home page for cosistency & UX.
-This will show what page the user is on by a bottom border.
+Below the banner, in replace of the site purpose instructions, it will show a motivational quote spoken by Donald Trump.

-Below the nav bar will have a picture of Donald Trump on the left and then text on the right detailing the top 5 criticisms of him.
-These will also include a fact check and the reference to that fact check.
+Below the slogan/quote will have a picture of Donald Trump on the right and then a carousel on the left with forward and backward buttons.
+The carousel will show 5 celebrity endorsements give to Donald Trump by various.

-For consistency, at the bottom of the page will be the footer.
-This will include social links to follow Donald Trump and a link to donate to Donald Trumps campaign.
+For consistency, at the bottom of the page will be the same footer as is also across every other page.
+The only differences are social links to follow Donald Trump and a link to donate to Donald Trumps campaign and also different messages on the breaking news banner.

 #### The Kamala Harris Page

-The structure of this page will follow the Donald Trump page with a banner at the top with the Harris / Walz logo.
-Background color will be white, Harris text will be Blue, Walz text will be red and will have a solid blue border around it.
+The structure of this page will follow the Donald Trump page with a logo and nav bar at the top.
+Then below will be the Harris / Walz image logo.
+Background color will be white, Harris and Walz text will be Blue.

-Below the banner will be the nav bar for UX.
-Showing what page the user is on.
+Below the banner will be the motivational quotes/slogans for Kamala Harris

-Below the banner will be a picture of Kamala Harris on the left and her top 5 most criticisms and again, will include, fact checks and reference for those fact checks.
+Below the quotes/slogans will be a picture of Kamala Harris on the left and the same carousel feature with celebrity endorsements for Harris.

-lastly at the bottom of the page will include social links to Kamala Harris and a link to donate to Kamala Harris campaign.
+lastly at the bottom of the page will include social links to Kamala Harris and a link to donate to Kamala Harris campaign and the breaking news banner, tailored towards Kamala Harris.

 #### The Poll Page

-The top of the page for UX and consistency will have a banner with the image of the american flag with the text inside saying Have Your Say.
+The top of the page for UX and consistency will have the logo and the nav bar showing what page the user is on.

-Below the banner will be the nav bar for UX.
-Showing what page the user is on.
+Below this will be a banner with the image of the american flag, the same hero image that is on the home page.

-Below the nav bar will be text asking the user if now after they're done reading the fact checks, who would they vote for?
+Below the nav bar will be a form with inputs for First Name, Last Name, Email and text asking the user to select who would they vote for?

-Below the text will have a container with 2 radio buttons.
-One for Donald Trump and below it One for Kamala Harris.
+Alongside the text will have a container with 3 radio buttons.
+One for Kamala Harris, one for Donald Trump & for comedic value there will be a disabled radio button for Joe Biden, who dropped out of the race.

-Below the container will be another container showing the results of the poll.
+Lastly will be a blue submit button with the pseudo hover class.

-Lastly the bottom of the page will be the footer. this will include links to my social media, Donald Trumps social media and Kamala Harris social media.
+Lastly the bottom of the page will be the footer.
+Again this will include the breaking news banner and links to my social media.

 #### Future Implementations